 Where can I find maps?

 It's becoming more and more common for local governments to publish maps in the format needed for this tool on open data portals.
 Try a search for your city or town plus "GIS" or "shapefile."
-If you find them, you may be able to download (or "export")
+If you find them, send us that link using the "Submit a Request" button above, and we'll verify that data is suitable, and if it is, process it and notify you.

 Can I draw my own map?

 Yes!
 We did not create a map drawing tool, but you can use the amazing GeoJSON.io to draw your own.
-When you're done, just use the "Save" menu to save it as "GeoJSON", and then upload that to our tool.
-If you draw more than one shape, we strongly recommend using the "properties" popup available for each shape you draw to add a name or other identifier so you can distinguish the data after you download it.
+When you're done, just use the "Save" menu to save it as "GeoJSON", and then attach it to your request.
+If you draw more than one shape, we strongly recommend using the "properties" popup available for each shape you draw to add a name and/or other identifier so you can distinguish the data after you download it.

 In which formats can I get data?

 To keep things simple, for each of the tables above you can download a single ZIP file.
-The file will contain a CSV file with one row for each geography in your uploaded map, and a GeoJSON file which has the same data already linked to
+The file will contain a CSV file with one row for each geography in the source map, and a GeoJSON file which has the same data already linked to

 each geography.
 For the tables which offer 2010 comparison data, there will be three data points for each table column: the 2020 data, the 2010 data, and the percent change between 2020 and 2010 for that table column.
 The ZIP file